 "You may rise," Asheton bellowed through his silver forest of a beard beside the king.
 The mass of nobles stood.
 "Your Majesty."
 He bowed to the king and scurried back into the sidelines.

 Nina looked out over the crowd from her seat.
-Being in the throne room was always an interesting experience; one that both her and Chasta usually enjoyed.
+Being in the throne room was always an experience; one that both her and Chasta usually enjoyed.
 It was one of the only times they got to see all of the good looking Wyndian soldiers lined up in a row, standing at attention.
-Although most of the time Nina would get angry in the end because, well she was the princess and could never even be seen looking at any of them, no matter how handsome and unbelievably fit they all were.
+Although most of the time Nina would just get angry in the end because, well she was the princess and could never even be seen looking at any of them, no matter how handsome and unbelievably fit they all were.
 Chasta, on the other hand, could have her pick; there was nothing stopping a handmaiden, and she made sure to always let Nina remember it by throwing scandalous stories dripping with details about her escapades at the princess weekly.

 Today unfortunately, she couldn't bring herself to spare the energy to care about the many intrigued stares Chasta's pick in attire was awarding her.
 Her eyes were glued to the door.

 The king cleared his throat and her own tightened.
-"For four generations now, the training of the Wyndian Royal Guardians has been allotted to a decade of hard work and dedication; as only the ones strong enough to endure such, should be allowed to protect the royal family."
+"For four generations now, the training of the Wyndian Royal Guardians has been allotted to a decade of hard work and dedication; as only the ones strong enough to endure such, shall be allowed to protect the royal family."
 Nods were seen in the distance by the nobles.
 "We are celebrating this day, not only to appoint our newest guardian, but for the fact that this boy-" He coughed, smiled.
 "Excuse me, man...had the drive and perseverance to amaze his educators in such a way, he was sent back to us three years prior to his predecessors."

 Nina's heartbeat quickened when Asheton appeared again at her father's side and whispered something into his ear.
 The king nodded.
 "It is with great pleasure that I introduce to you all, Wyndia's newest edition to the royal military officers, Mr. Ethan Von Buren!"